edtbl76/EffectiveJava/src/main/java/Methods_7/ParameterValidation_49/ParameterValidation.md

 ## Validation of Stateful/Stored Parameters
 Validation of values that are stored for later use prevents the case where we "fail on access".
+- NOTE: another perspective is that we are validating parameters prior to computation.

 Example:
 - let's say we have a Static Factory method that takes an int[], but returns a List<Integer>.